Georgia Opposition Seeks To Trounce Billionaires Party In Key Poll - UrduPoint

 Dozens of voters queued in the autumn sunshine outside a polling station in the centre of the capital Tbilisi minutes after polls opened at 0400 GMT.

-"I am very optimistic, Georgia will today get rid of Ivanishvili and his corrupt government," plumber Lasha Guruli told AFP after casting his ballot.
+"I am very optimistic, Georgia will today get rid of Ivanishvili and his corrupt government," plumber Lasha Guruli told AFP.

 Another voter, mathematician Lamara Lagvilava, said she had also voted for the opposition.